vibrantvas/portfolio/README.md

 I'm a systems integration specialist and AI management expert with a proven track record of creating automated solutions that streamline business operations.
 As the founder of **Vibrant VA Services**, I help businesses leverage AI and automation to work smarter, reduce administrative overhead, and focus on growth.

 With extensive experience in executive support, project management, and business process optimization, I combine technical expertise with strategic thinking to deliver solutions that solve real business challenges.
-Currently pursuing advanced studies in Project Management and Business at DeVry/Keller while building cutting-edge AI-powered systems for clients worldwide.
+Currently pursuing advanced studies in Technical Management and Business Analysis at DeVry University while building cutting-edge AI-powered systems for clients worldwide.

 ## 🎯 What I Do